BestTimesToVisit.com Logo

 Frequently Asked Questions

-For a truly magical experience, aim for the Christmas market season, typically from late November through December.
-The city is adorned with twinkling lights, and the scent of gingerbread and mulled wine fills the air – it's incredibly festive!
-If you prefer milder weather and fewer crowds, late spring (May-June) is also wonderful, with the Rhine in Bloom offering beautiful scenery.
+For a truly magical experience, aim for the Christmas market season, roughly late November through December.
+The city is absolutely dazzling with lights and festive stalls, and the air is filled with the scent of gingerbread and mulled wine.
+Just be prepared for crowds and book your accommodation well in advance!

-Beyond the magnificent Cathedral, what's a must-see that most tourists miss?
+Beyond the Cathedral, what's a must-see that most tourists miss?

-What's a typical Cologne custom or tradition I should be aware of?
+What's a typical Cologne custom or etiquette I should be aware of?

 How many days do you need in Cologne, Germany?